Making Natural and Halal Skin Care Products: Introducing RasmiWritten by Chelby Daigle

 Three years prior to launching Rasmi Skincare, we experimented with the products my mom made and stopped buying skincare products as we started to strictly use her products.
 Our skin thanked us for it when we noticed the improvements in our skin and so we encouraged my mom to start selling the products.

 Your products are certified Halal?
-Why was the important for you and how do you go about getting a producted certifed as halal?
+Why was that important for you and how do you go about getting a producted certifed as halal?

 My mother's friend asked her a question that we could not forget: "are your products halal?"
 My mother shook her head and said, "no, they aren't."
 Just like that, the excitement that painted our faces instantly vanished.I remember the look of disappointment on that woman's face that I couldn't shake off the whole day.
 We realized that there were not many halal certified skincare products available.
 We realized that we needed to create products for those who wanted natural and halal skincare options.